-Mobile phones have become like minicomputers.
-They give you easy access to the Lake Tahoe Water Trail mobile-friendly website.
-It includes things like interactive maps, real-time wind and weather, as well as the ability to file a float plan.
-Even with all that technology at your fingertips, one of the most important skills to have on your kayaking tips list is to be aware of your surroundings.
+While mobile phones give you easy access to the Lake Tahoe Water Trail website to find interactive maps, real-time wind and weather, as well as the ability to file a float plan, one of the most important skills to have on your kayaking tips list is to be aware of your surroundings.
 This is of course in addition to knowing how to swim and being able to self-rescue on your kayak or your paddleboard.

 Sudden Wind Downbursts